LeidenPharmacology/LeidenSyringePump/README.md

 ## 🙏 Acknowledgments

 This project is inspired by the need for a more flexible and programmable interface to work with NE-1000 syringe pumps in research and automation settings.
-Built with 🧠 and ❤️ using [Streamlit](https://streamlit.io/) and `pyserial`.
+Built using [Streamlit](https://streamlit.io/) and `pyserial`.